mohamadhasansalmaaniyaan72/Exchange/README.md

 https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.20-windows-x86-installer

-If you experience any problems with updates, please download the latest version again from this link.
+If you encounter any problems, send an email or leave a message on the user's account on <a href="https://x.com/salmaaniyaan72/status/1912920912770261313">Twitter (X)</a>.
+If you have trouble updating, download the file again from the same address.

 <strong>Currently, the validity period of each energy is 5 months.</strong>